 In February 2025, the Board of Directors approved LAVTA's 2025 Legislative Program to support LAVTA's advocacy needs and priorities in the coming year.
 Since then, LAVTA staff along with our state and federal advocacy partners have tracked the full scope of legislative initiatives in both Sacramento and Washington, D.C., in consideration of LAVTA's interests.
-This update reports on recent legislative activities with a focus on legislation moving through the State Legislature, and recommends the Board of Directors approve one position.
+This update reports on recent legislative activities with a focus on legislation moving through the State Legislature, and recommends the Committee refer one position to the Board of Directors for approval.